ZsofiaS/CV/README.md

 #### Attention to detail & organised
 - While working with financial data I have developed a keen eye for the details.
 This directly relates to the debugging process in development and allowed me to quickly improve, thus saving on debugging time.
 - Having been working as a senior administrator in a fast paced environment meant working in a methodical and organised manner  was key for me to get the work done in a timely manner.

+#### Adaptable
+- I have lived in 3 different countries, and whatever challenges I faced, I always found a way around them.

 ## Education